astroconda/astroconda-releases/jwstdp/0.14.0/README.md

 A fresh installation of Anaconda3 or Miniconda3 is not required for each JWSTDP release.
 The method described here allows for multiple, entirely segregated, pipeline installations.

+## Linux
-To reproduce the environment used during JWST prerelease testing, a three-step installation process is required.
+To reproduce the environment used during JWST prerelease testing on Linux, a three-step installation process is required.

 1) Install the target python interpreter and its dependencies using conda, then
 ```